AdvMicrogrid/interview-api/README.md

 Clone this repository.
 Add your API code to the `src` directory and provide a brief `README.md` describing how to build and run your code.

-Once you are finished, zip the repository and send it to `jasonf@advmicrogrid.com`.
+Once you are finished, compress the repository and send it to `jasonf@advmicrogrid.com`.

 ### Review